nosaboy/notes-for-usaco.guide/Basic Graph Traversal Silver.md

 We can dfs and **go through nodes instead of edges**.
 For each node we can go through all unvisited verticies.
 Then, we will pretty much visit all nodes left except for the m cases where the edges arent connected and we dont visit.
 After visiting a node we'll delete it from our multiset of avaliable nodes.
 Thus, the time complexity is O(n+m+some log factors for map and multiset) since we will always visit teh n nodes unless we have m cases where we dont visit the node.

+**NOTE: There is a second solution involving smart proofs PLS REVIEW**

 ```cpp
 map <pi,int> mp; // is there an edge between the two nodes?